-Regional Educational Laboratory (REL) Midwest is partnering with Michigan school districts to increase kindergarten and grade 1 reading skills.
-To meet this goal, the Strategies to Improve Reading (STIR) partnership will develop, test, and refine an approach—consisting of a set of resources, tools, trainings, and coaching sessions—to support educators and school leaders in integrating evidence-based strategies and student-focused practices into K–1 literacy instruction, with a focus on students’ ability to decode unfamiliar words.
+Regional Educational Laboratory (REL) Midwest is partnering with Michigan school districts to increase reading skills in kindergarten through grade 2.
+To meet this goal, the Strategies to Improve Reading (STIR) partnership is developing and implementing the STIR approach in collaboration with districts and schools to develop and implement a set of resources, tools, trainings, and coaching sessions—to support educators and school leaders in integrating evidence-based strategies and student-focused practices into K–2 literacy instruction, with a focus on students’ ability to decode unfamiliar words.
 This approach will build educator capacity to (a) implement features of effective instructional practices for phonological awareness and phonics, (b) use and support decision-driven data collection and analysis, and (c) adapt leadership practices to support literacy.

 Current projects

-The STIR partnership works with educators to improve the implementation of instructional routines and data-based decision making related to phonological awareness and phonics in K-2 classrooms.
+REL Midwest works with educators to improve the implementation of instructional routines and data-based decision making related to phonological awareness and phonics in K-2 classrooms.
 Improving students' skills in phonological awareness and phonics will help them become fluent readers capable of making meaning from text.
-STIR currently works with Lansing Public Schools and Battle Creek Public Schools in Michigan with an aim of scaling up to additional Michigan districts during the five-year contract.
-This work is done in partnership with the Michigan Department of Education.

 Completed projects